Safe Ways to Invest if You’re Terrified of Risk

 If you opt to invest in individual companies, sticking with dividend-paying stock is a smart move.
 When a company’s board of directors votes to approve a dividend, they’re redistributing part of the profit back to investors.

 Dividends are commonly offered by companies that are stable and have a track record of earning a profit.
-Younger companies are less likely to offer a dividend because they need to reinvest their profits.
-They have more growth potential, but they’re also a higher risk because they’re less-established.
+Younger companies are less likely to pay dividends because they need to reinvest their profits.
+They have more growth potential, but they’re also a higher risk because they’re less established.

 The best part: Many companies allow shareholders to automatically reinvest their dividends, which means even more compound returns.